automl/FOB/optimizers/README.md

 - The `OptimizerConfig` has the `lr_interval, max_steps, max_epochs` attributes.
 It also gains all attributes provided in the `optimizer` section of the `experiment.yaml`.

 ### default.yaml
 Here you can provide default values for all the hyperparameters your optimizer needs.
 These values will be added to the `OptimizerConfig` passed to the `configure_optimizers`.
-So if you have the following `default,yaml`:
+So if you have the following `default.yaml`:
 ```yaml
 optimizer:
   name: my_awesome_optimizer